ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 The above snippet creates an optimizer called Stochastic Gradient Descent, passing it a list of parameters to optimize & a [learning rate](https://medium.com/@balamuralim.1993/importance-of-learning-rate-in-machine-learning-920a323fcbfb).
 We try to minimize the difference between `y_` & `y`, slowly.
 And after 100 steps, they become equal.

-We'll even use advanced optimizers like ADAGRAD & ADAM as well when we get to Neural Nets.
-They're usually slower & more explanatory but less likely to **overshoot** & thus, are used a lot. `torch.optim` module contains a number of these.
+We'll even use advanced optimizers like Adagrad & Adam when we get to Neural Nets.
+They're usually slower & more explanatory but are less likely to **overshoot** & thus, are used a lot. `torch.optim` module contains a number of these optimizers.

 <p align="center">
     <img src="https://2.bp.blogspot.com/-eW63YjSyuwY/V1QP3b9ZSmI/AAAAAAAAFeY/VcLfkmRvGaQbRjKhetlKjIl59kgkGV6hQCKgB/s1600/opt1.gif"/>